fusionx1/newrelic-image-capture-headless-chrome/README.md

 ## How to install
 1. npm install --save simple-headless-chrome
+2. add your onelogin credentials on main.js
-2. Make sure your canary chrome or if having a version 59 are in placed or existing in one these directories:
+3. Make sure your canary chrome or if having a version 59 are in placed or existing in one these directories:

 > "/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome"